 KeyboardFocusTarget |

-Resolved focus: token, axRef, workspaceId, isManaged |
+Resolved focus: token, axRef, workspaceId, isManaged. |

 ManagedFocusRequest |

-In-flight request with requestId, retryCount, status (.pending/.confirmed) |
+In-flight request: requestId, token, workspaceId, origin, retryCount, status (.pending/.confirmed). |

-ActivationEventSource |
+EchoClassification |

 Hotkeys (Sources/OmniWM/Core/Input/)